arifmanasiya/delta/README.md

 ### Module 1
 #### Preparing and Updating Delta Table:
 On the first iteration, we create a delta table for input data.
+ - I have aggregated same security for given book for a given day in one row to deal with duplicate data.
 We add 3 additional column <last_updated, key, change_key> for debugging and terse conditions during merge.
 Next, when there are updates for the existing data, we get a new file.
 The data in these files needs to be upserted in to the delta table.